Tantra: Rise and development

+According to Peter C. Bisschop, the expansion of the Pāśupata Śaivite movement (early CE) throughout North India gave rise to different forms of Śaivism, eventually leading to the emergence of various tantric traditions.

+According to David B. Gray, Vajrayana originated from pre-existing Tantric traditions, also known as 'Tantrism', which emerged within Hinduism during the first millennium CE.
+These early Hindu tantric practices had a profound influence on South Asian Mahāyāna Buddhism, leading to the emergence of distinct Buddhist tantric traditions in the 7th century CE.
+These traditions quickly spread across Southeast, East, and Central Asia, giving rise to unique forms in East Asia and Tibet.

 According to Gavin Flood, the earliest date for the Tantra texts related to Tantric practices is 600 CE, though most of them were probably composed after the 8th century onwards.
 According to Flood, very little is known about who created the Tantras, nor much is known about the social status of these and medieval era Tantrikas.

 Flood states that the pioneers of Tantra may have been ascetics who lived at the cremation grounds, possibly from "above low-caste groups", and were probably non-Brahmanical and possibly part of an ancient tradition.
 By the early medieval times, their practices may have included the imitation of deities such as Kali and Bhairava, with offerings of non-vegetarian food, alcohol and sexual substances.
 According to this theory, these practitioners would have invited their deities to enter them, then reverted the role in order to control that deity and gain its power.
 These ascetics would have been supported by low castes living at the cremation places.